Marcin993/Marcin993/README.md

 ## Hi there 👋
+Using Github to learn coding 😄
+Trying to produce something interesting and fun

 <!--
 **Marcin993/Marcin993** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.